scrollytelling/app/README.md

 pageflow/themes/#{$theme-name}/favicon.ico
 ```

+Lastly change the colors in `variables.css.scss` into the colors used in the theme.

 ## Zencoder policies

 These access policies need to be placed in the respective S3 production buckets.
 You will also need them in development buckets; substitute `-production` for `-development`.